-A slim state situated on the southwestern coast of India, Kerala offers hundreds of miles of coastline on the Arabian Sea, and Kerala holidays operate with the relaxed, easygoing pace of a true beachside getaway.
-The name means ‘Land of Coconuts', but the region is perhaps better known as ‘God's Own Country', with a landscape of endless palm groves, relaxed rivers, emerald backwaters, dream beaches and fresh, spicy cuisine.
+Idyllically located on the southwestern coast of India, Kerala offers hundreds of miles of coastline on the Arabian Sea, with the relaxed, easygoing pace of a true beachside getaway.
+The name means ‘Land of Coconuts', but the region is perhaps better known as ‘God's Own Country', with a landscape of endless palm groves, relaxed rivers, emerald backwaters and dreamy beaches.